Joey-Y-Li/DELPHI_dev/README.md

 # The source code of DELPHI web server
 # system requirement
 DELPHI is developed under Linux environment with python 3.5.
-It should be compatible with higher versions of python, but it is not guaranteed.
 RAM: recommended: > 24GB.
 The RAM requirement depends on the length of the input sequence.

 # installation